 When you are competent, you can make health care decisions for yourself, but what happens if you can’t make those decisions for yourself?
 That is when you should have a plan in place.
 As we face this worldwide pandemic, executing a Health Care Power of Attorney is a good bad thing to consider.

 Choosing your Health Care Power of Attorney is an important decision.
-You must pick someone that you may very well trust with your life, so you should think carefully about who you want to assume this responsibility.
+You’re trusting this person with your life, so you should think carefully about who you want to assume this responsibility.
 The person you select is called your Health Care Agent.
 A Health Care Power of Attorney Lawyer in Raleigh, North Carolina should be able to guide you through choices.

 A Health Care Power of Attorney goes farther than a living will.
-If you are not terminally ill, in a permanent vegetative state or other death-stage condition, a living will is practically of no use in those scenarios.
-In cases of incompetency, such as while under anesthesia or in a comatose state, In this case, you will need a Health Care Power of Attorney,
+If you are not terminally ill, in a permanent vegetative state or other death-stage condition, a living will is practically of no use.
+In cases of incompetency, such as in a comatose state, you will need a Health Care Power of Attorney,

 States have different requirements when it comes to creating a Health Care Power of Attorney.
-As you begin to plan your medical care, it is important that you are informed about your own state’s power of attorney laws.
+As you begin to plan your medical care, it is important that to understand your state’s power of attorney laws.
 A Health Care Power of Attorney Lawyer in Raleigh, North Carolina can help.

 If you have questions about a Health Care Power of Attorney, such as questions about the requirements or about North Carolina’s laws, you need to speak with an experience attorney who can help answer your questions.

-Maginnis Howard’s estate planning attorneys are experienced and prepared to answer any questions that you might have regarding a Health Care Power of Attorneys lawyer in Raleigh, North Carolina, NC’s laws or requirements regarding a Health Care Power of Attorney.
+Maginnis Howard’s estate planning attorneys are experienced and prepared to answer any questions that you might have regarding a Health Care Power of Attorney.

-You can call Maginnis Law at 919.526.0450 to speak with an estate planning attorney or email us with any questions at info@Maginnishoward.com.
+You can reach us at (919) 526-0450, by email at info@Maginnishoward.com, or through our contact page.
 Maginnis Howard also offers personal injury, consumer law, employee rights and business litigation attorneys as well.